mdsykr8894/quickcart/README.md

 Role: ADMIN
 ```

-Normal users can be created through the Register page.
+Normal customer accounts can be created through the Register page.

 ## Reset Database and Run Seed Again

-Use this command if you want to clear the database, apply migrations again, and run the seed file:
+To clear the database, re-run migrations, and seed the database again:

 ```bash
 cd backend
 npx prisma migrate reset --force
 ```

-If the seed does not run automatically, run:
+If the seed does not run automatically:

 ```bash
 npx prisma db seed